datable-be/COCO2Wikidata/README.md

 # COCO2Wikidata
-mapping table with Wikidata concept uri's for the 890 classes of the COCO dataset (https://cocodataset.org/)
+Simple mapping table with Wikidata concept uri's for the 80 classes of the COCO dataset (https://cocodataset.org/)